Manila Water: History

 Manila Water Company, a publicly listed company and a subsidiary of Ayala Corporation, holds the exclusive right to provide water and used water services to over six million people in the Manila Water Concession, particularly the East Zone of Metro Manila and Rizal Province consisting of 23 cities and municipalities.

 The National Water Crisis Act enacted by the Philippine government paved the way for government-run Metropolitan Waterworks and Sewerage System (MWSS) to turn over the operation of water utilities in the East Zone concession to Ayala-led Manila Water, and the West Zone of Metro Manila to Maynilad Water Services, Inc. in August 1997.
 This was brought about by the various water supply problems when only 26 percent of the area's population had access to round-the-clock water supply due to high system losses caused by illegal connections, meter tampering, and leaking pipelines.
 This Concession Agreement was originally for a period of 25 years, due to expire in 2022.
-In 2009, it was extended by another 15 years by MWSS and the Philippine government, extending the concession until 2037.
+In 2009, it was extended by another 15 years by MWSS and the Philippine government, extending the concession until 2024.

 As the agent and concessionaire of MWSS, the Concession Agreement gives Manila Water the right to the use the land and operational fixed assets, and the exclusive right to extract and treat raw water, distribute and sell water, and collect, transport, treat and dispose used water discharged by the sewerage system in the East Zone.

+In late 2019, leading figures Jaime Augusto Zobel de Ayala along with Manny Pangilinan of Maynilad, were threatened of arrest by then President Rodrigo Duterte due to accusations of syndicated estafa, economic sabotage, among others.
+This was after MWC won a tariff-related international arbitration against the government.
+The sequence of events resulted to the eventual re-negotiation of MWC's concession contract, and within two months Ayala selling the controlling stake to Trident Water Holdings Company, Inc., a subsidiary of Prime Infrastructure Holdings Inc. of the Razon Group.
+Four years later in 2024, Ayala Corporation completely divested its voting stakes to the Trident.
+It however retains economic interests until 2029 through preferred shares.
+Some quarters say that Ayala's divestment was a fallout of Duterte's actions in 2019.

 Service area

-Since 1997, the Company has been significantly improving its water and used water services by expanding its distribution lines and eliminating system losses in its coverage areas, resulting in increased water availability from 26% in 1997 to 99% of the central distribution system to date.
+Since 1997, the company has been significantly improving its water and used water services by expanding its distribution lines and eliminating system losses in its coverage areas, resulting in increased water availability from 26% in 1997 to 99% of the central distribution system to date.

-Manila Water provides water treatment, water distribution, sewerage and sanitation services to over six million people in the East Zone to a broad range of residential, semi-business, commercial, and industrial customers in 23 cities and municipalities :
+Manila Water provides water treatment, water distribution, sewerage and sanitation services to over six million people in the East Zone to a broad range of residential, semi-business, commercial, and industrial customers in 23 cities and municipalities: